Izin/halo-pc-2k19/src/README.md

 # src

-Contains the files used to build the mod
+Contains all the files used to build the mod.